mario2904/docker-hadoop-cluster/README.md

 ```

 ### Slave Nodes

+There's a slight difference compared to the previous discussed nodes since there will be more than 1 instance of slave nodes, the slave "service" is meant to be scaled.

 If you don't care which slave node you get to access then just run the command: